 Your website should be part of your overall branding.
 That means your messaging, images, offers, graphics, and everything else on your site needs to be consistent from page to page.
 It also means that your branding, no matter where it is, needs to be consistent.

 If traffic is coming to your site from an ad, like with a pay-per-click campaign, then your site needs to match the ad campaign.
 Otherwise, visitors will be confused.
 The same thing goes for social media, printed marketing materials, and anything else that has your brand on it.
+If your web design wasn’t built to be consistent with an overall brand, that may be a problem responsible for the missed opportunities they see.

 7. Misplaced Links and Icons